ZCHAnalytics/OOP_Python_Game/README.md

 - **Class Design:** Utilises the Hangman class to encapsulate the game logic and attributes.
 - **Encapsulation:** Attributes such as the word to be guessed, the number of lives, and the guessed letters are encapsulated within the Hangman class.
-- **Inheritance:** The Hangman class is constructed with attributes inherited from the generic object class in Python.
 - **Methods:** The game includes methods for checking guesses, asking for user input, and playing the game.

 ## Getting Started